VENDIS — Sales Potential & Judgment · BD SELECT

 Mixed

-Balanced appetite: open to variable pay with a meaningful ambitious component, while valuing a stable base.
+He is open to variable pay with a real upside.
+He also values a stable base.

 Competition